Caspofungin: Medical uses

-Spectrum of Activity
+Spectrum of activity

 Caspofungin has been effective in treating fungal infections caused by Aspergillus and Candida species.
 It is a member of the echinocandin family, a new class of antifungal agents with broad spectrum of activity against all Candida species.
-In comparison to treatment with either fluconazole or Amphotericin B, all three drugs in this class have been demonstrated to be highly effective or superior in well-defined clinical settings including invasive Candida infections, Candida oesophagitis and candidaemia.
+In comparison to treatment with either fluconazole or amphotericin B, all three drugs in this class have been demonstrated to be highly effective or superior in well-defined clinical settings including invasive Candida infections, Candida oesophagitis and candidaemia.
 Higher minimum inhibitory concentration (MIC) of these agents has been observed against C. parapsilosis and C. guilliermondii.

+In a few patients with infections caused by Candida albicans, mutants with reduced sensitivity to caspofungin have been noticed, but is currently still rare.
+The mechanism is probably a point mutation in the (1→3)-β-D-glucan synthase gene.
+There are no data regarding development of resistance in other fungi than C. albicans.

 The following summarizes MIC susceptibility for a few medically significant organisms.